-Installation of SDK on Windows
+Installation of SDK on Windows with installer

 This section describes how to install Metavision SDK on Windows 10 64-bit.